Be Smart, Go Local.

 • Detection Distance: 6m

-When it comes to packing additional features in a presence sensor, nobody offers more than the Apollo MSR-1.
-This tiny little radar sensor can be freely labelled as a multi-sensor, with features like temperature, humidity, illuminance, UV, CO2 monitoring, air pressure, RGB Led and a Piezo buzzer for audible notifications.
+When it comes to packing additional features in a presence sensor, nobody offers more than the Apollo MSR-1 and MSR-2.
+These tiny little radar sensors can be freely labelled as multi-sensors, with features like temperature, humidity, illuminance, UV, CO2 monitoring, air pressure, RGB Led and a Piezo buzzer for audible notifications.

-The GPIO pinout is also exposed (3v, 5v, GND and I2C) on the back of the board, allowing you to solder in your own addition (e.g. external temperature sensor) and expand the functionality of the MSR-1 even further.
+The GPIO pinout is also exposed (3v, 5v, GND and I2C) on the back of the board, allowing you to solder in your own addition (e.g. external temperature sensor) and expand the functionality of the MSR-1/MSR-2 even further.
+The MSR-2 also has an additional connector for installing a backwards facing USB-C port, hiding the cable from sight.

 Best Presence Sensor for Ceiling Installation